csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

 print(w**2 * baseline_var) # 4.9 (predicted variance)
 print(xp.var()) # 4.9 (empirical variance)
 ```
-To gain some intuition for this, it’s helpful to think about outliers.
+To gain some intuition for this rule, it’s helpful to think about outliers.
 We know that outliers have a huge effect on variance.
 That’s because the formula used to compute variance, $ \sum{\frac{(x_i - \bar{x})^2}{n-1}} $, squares all the deviations, and so we get really big variances when we square large deviations.
 With that as background, let’s think about what happens if we scale our data by 2.
 The outliers will spread out twice as far, which means they will have even more than twice as much impact on the variance.
 Similarly, if we multiply our data by 0.5, we will squash the most “damaging” part of the outliers, and so we will reduce our variance by more than a factor of two.

 While the above principle is pretty simple, things start to get interesting when you combine it with the Bienaymé Formula in Part I: